dhootha/MozuAndroidInStoreAssistant/README.md

 MozuAndroidInStoreAssistant
 ===========================

-Mozu Android In Store Assistant
+Mozu Android Instore Sales Assitant Version 1.0.1

+This is the repository for the Mozu Android app.
+ -  test: test